 Tweets Speak Louder Than Follows

-Similar to the aforementioned points, another factor I consider when following someone is what they’re tweeting out.
+Similar to the aforementioned points, another factor I consider when following someone is what they’re tweeting.
 If their posts are writing-related or just something I find funny, that makes me more likely to follow compared to profiles that just contain retweets of their own advertisements or hateful language.
-Another point that will make me follow is a general awareness of what might be going on in the writing industry, like if you’re sharing factual information or well-founded opinions about a controversy.
+Another thing that will make me follow is a general awareness of what might be going on in the writing industry, like if you’re sharing factual information or well-founded opinions about a controversy.

 Interactions Get A Reaction